 For further information on the results of the actuarial valuation of the employer provided subsidies associated with the state's PEBB plan, refer to the Office of the State Actuary.
 The plan does not issue a separate report; however, additional information is included in the State of Washington Annual Comprehensive Financial Report, which is available on the OFM website

-NOTE 7: LEASES
+NOTE 6: LEASES

-The district is committed under various leases for office space for support staff.
-The leasing arrangements are as follows: 28 months at 3% interest starting on April 1, 2022.
+The district is committed under various leases for copiers.
+The leasing arrangements are as follows:

 As of August 31, 2023, the principal and interest requirements to maturity are as follows: